 Why Use Virtual Training Labs

-Virtual training labs provide learners with hands-on, immersive experiences that engage them, and makes it more likely that they will retain the knowledge of the software they are learning.
+Virtual training labs (or virtual IT labs) provide learners with hands-on, immersive experiences that engage them, and makes it more likely that they will retain the knowledge of the software they are learning.

 Virtual labs also give you the same certainty, that no matter what kind of laptop the student brings to the training (Mac, PC, Linux), the virtual lab will work on their machine, because all they need is a web browser.
 That predictability and consistency is really important if you’re an instructor and have limited class time.